 Program Goal 2 – Build sustainable program initiatives related to a) blended evidence-based teaching and learning pedagogy; and b) cultivating cultures of teaching and learning within colleges/academic units:

 The program will build sustainable program initiatives that a) connect teaching faculty with blended, flexible course design, evidence-based pedagogy resources; and b) build blended spaces where teaching faculty within a college/academic unit meet to learn and energize their teaching practices.
+Generative AI in teaching and learning will be embedded within program work given it is a related timely topic.

 Program Goal 3 – Bridge between college teaching faculty needs and centralized faculty support unit program partner resources and expertise: